 It was such a perfect way to end the “tour” and it was neat to be able to share it with Russ as he had watched season 1 and part of season 2 with me, so had seen some of the scenes filmed there as well.

 Honestly, I feel kind of embarrassed posting this, and I know that probably only a handful of people will actually read it.
-It fact, I feel a little embarrassed even admitting that I watch the show!
+It fact, I feel a little embarrassed even admitting that I watch One Tree Hill!
 But that’s okay.
 The best part of this day was doing something for ME…and only me.
 Something that *I* enjoyed, having the freedom to do it BY MYSELF, even if I felt silly and embarrassed most of the time.
 People tell me that I’m too hard on myself, don’t do enough for myself, try too hard to be perfect.
 But, in the interest of “being real,” here you have it.
 I watch “stupid-teenage-drama-shows” and act like a silly teenager going around taking pictures of filming locations!
 And I enjoyed it completely.